Neosnooker/icy-night-theme/README.md

 # icy-night-theme
 A handcrafted ice-blueish theme that is comfortable and beautiful to the eye.

+## Handcrafted selection rules
++ The primary (signature) color group has colors of 4 brightness levels with same hue and saturation under the HSB (HSV) color function.
++ The mark color grolp has two colors of the same hue and saturation under the HSB (HSV) color function, and has a brightness of 50 and 100, respectively.
++ The text color is choosen with an "exponential"-ish decrease/increase in brightness.
++ The rainbowish colors are handcrafted and attempt to be vibrant without appearing overly saturated.
+  + Each color has 5 brightness levels.
+The corresponding, increasing (HSB) brightness range for the 5 levels are 50-60, 60-70, 70-80, 80-90, and 90-100.

 ## Current colors

 + Dark "Icy" Blue